-You completed your 60-hour pre-licensing course and now it’s time to take the Iowa real estate licensing exam.
+You completed your 60-hour pre-licensing course and now it’s time to take the Iowa real estate exam.
 So many of us graduate from school and leave all of our studying methods and techniques behind- which is normal!
 Don’t panic about taking the exam.
 If you paid attention at all during the pre-licensing course- and you must have in order to pass- you will do just fine on the exam.

 However, it never hurts to brush up on your studying techniques.
 This guide will walk you through some of the best ways to study for the Iowa real estate licensing exam.